UI for Blazor

 A Toolbar is rendered on the top of the Blazor Text Editor component and provides access to the commands available to the user.
 Commands include everything you would expect from an editor - undo and redo, changing the text decorations and weight, font, alignment, insertion of tables, bullet lists, etc. The toolbar uses your app’s theme for its visual style so you can transform its looks to fit the app.

 The commands available on the Toolbar are called tools.
-The Editor ships with a plethora of tools and by default will display them all on the toolbar.
-Tools are also accessible programmatically and you can execute them from code if need be.
+The Blazor Rich Text Editor ships with a plethora of tools and by default will display them all on the toolbar.
+These include a color palette to pick the color, button for toggling bold, italic or underline, align the text, etc. They're also accessible programmatically and you can execute them from code if need be.
 The set of items is completely customizable.
 If you want to remove an unnecessary command or even add a custom command this is easily doable as the controls takes a list of IEditorTools which can contain as many or as few commands you want to.

 The HTML format of the generated document might be impractical in some situations where you would need a more standard one like .doc, .rtf or .pdf.
 Your Blazor license also includes access to the Telerik Document Processing Tools which you can use to import and export the contents of the Editor to your preferred file type.

 Every once in a while (100ms by default), if the user has changed the contents of the Editor, the control will trigger the ValueChanged event.

 The built-in tools are fully localizable, and their tooltips will change depending on the currently active language.
 This makes the editor usable in any app, regardless of the user's language skills.

 Learn more about Telerik UI for Blazor Editor localization